All Episodes

 That's not even a question.

-July 2011, we're gonna start drawing now.
+July 2011, we're going to start drawing now.

-We've given a time frame.
+We've given a timeframe.

-Bob in uh Kalispell, Montana.
+Bob in Kalispell, Montana.

 Great to have you on the EIB network.